 If your serum contains retinol, be sure to ONLY wear it at night.
 This is important when it comes to how to apply serum.

 Retinol is a fabulous anti-aging component, but it can leave your skin extremely photosensitive to the sun.
 In this vulnerable state, the new skin that’s exposed by retinol is exponentially more prone to sun damage.
 Risks include dark spots and hyperpigmentation, sensitization, and degradation at a cellular level.

 For these reasons, serums like the Multi-Vitamin + Antioxidants Potent PM Serum are specifically advised to be used during your evening routine.

 DO apply to damp skin

 According to Women’s Health, wet skin is 10 times more permeable than dry skin.
-This means that applying serum to wet skin can help quicken or enhance absorption of vitamins and nutrients in the formula.
+This means that applying serum especially one with hyaluronic acid with its water-binding properties to wet skin can help quicken or enhance absorption of vitamins and nutrients in the formula.

 DON’T use the same serum every day

 When it comes to how to apply serum, over-applying certain potently-concentrated serums may make your skin over-sensitive, and lead to excessive dryness in the epidermis.
 Opt for plant-based formulas to avoid harsh, sensitizing ingredients, and use potent anti-aging or exfoliating serums 2-3 per week.
 That being said, it can also be beneficial to rotate between formulas, to maximize the broad range of benefits you seek.

 DO apply to freshly cleansed and toned skin

 Cleansing and toning should always be considered the standard foundation for any skin care routine.
 Cleansing will remove any impurities from the pores, and toning will restore your pH balance and prime the skin with hydration.
 This 2-step process leaves skin in prime condition to receive delivery of nutrients from your serum.